-On April 5, 2021, federal rules implemented the bipartisan 21st Century Cures Act specifing that 8 types of clinical notes are among electronic information that must not be blocked and must be made available free of charge to patients.
+On April 5, 2021, federal rules implemented the bipartisan 21st Century Cures Act specifying that 8 types of clinical notes are among electronic information that must not be blocked and must be made available free of charge to patients.
 To meet the interests of some patients, the rules allow specified exceptions.

 OpenNotes continues to monitor details affecting the implementation of the Information Blocking Rule and may update this web page on occasion.